-The ESG scorecard has been fully implemented in our Canadian equity strategies.
-We plan to roll out the scorecard to our other internally managed asset classes beginning with our other equity strategies and then focus on developing a similar framework that would enhance our documentation around ESG practices for our fixed income strategies.
+We will continue to work on the roll out of our ESG Scorecard for our internally managed strategies in 2024.
 We are also looking to provide more reporting to our clients on our ESG activities by preparing an annual report and updating the communication on our website.